mousumibaruah-24/Resources/Learning-Stata.md

-If you are new to Stata, I start with the following:
+If you are new to Stata, please start with the following:

 * [Christopher F. Baum's An Introduction to Modern Econometrics Using Stata](https://www.stata.com/bookstore/modern-econometrics-stata/)